Professor of English; Interim Dean of College of Professional Studies

 Ph.
 D., 1986, English and American Literature

 360 Huntington Avenue

 Boston, MA 02115

 Resume / CV

-Mary Loeffelholz, a professor of English and the vice provost for academic affairs, earned her PhD from Yale University and has been a member of Northeastern’s faculty since 1988.
+Mary Loeffelholz, professor of English, earned her PhD from Yale University and has been a member of Northeastern’s faculty since 1988.
 She chaired the Department of English from 2001-2006, served as the associate dean for faculty affairs and director of the Graduate School in the College of Arts and Sciences from 2006-2007, and was special assistant to the president for academic affairs in 2007-2008.
 She was a member of the Faculty Senate Agenda Committee from 1992-1994 and has served in various leadership roles on the Faculty Senate and its committees, with a special emphasis on faculty development and academic leadership.
 A distinguished scholar of American literature, Dr. Loeffelholz is the author of three scholarly books, most recently From School to Salon: Reading Nineteenth-Century American Women’s Poetry (Princeton University Press, 2004).
-She is the editor of Volume D: 1914-1945 of the latest edition of The Norton Anthology of American Literature and a two-term past Chair of the American Literature Section of the Modern Language Association of America.
+She is the editor of Volume D: 1914-1945 of the latest edition of The Norton Anthology of American Literature and a two-term past chair of the American Literature Section of the Modern Language Association of America.

 - From School to Salon: Reading Nineteenth-Century American Women’s Poetry.
 Princeton University Press, 2004.

 - Experimental Lives: Women and Literature, 1900-1945.
 New York: Twayne/MacMillan, 1992.

 - Dickinson and the Boundaries of Feminist Theory.
 Urbana and Chicago: University of Illinois Press, 1991.